Eetu Mäkiniemi: North America

 On 1 May 2021, the Carolina Hurricanes signed Mäkiniemi to a two-year, entry-level contract.
 Mäkiniemi in his first 14 appearances for the Hurricanes' AHL affiliate, the Chicago Wolves, posted a sparking 11–2–1 mark with a .922 save percentage and two shutouts, and he yielded two goals or less nine times, including a 41-save performance at Milwaukee on 22 October 2021, to earn a 3–2 win in his AHL debut.

 On 13 July 2022, Mäkiniemi, Steven Lorentz and a third-round pick in the 2023 NHL Entry Draft were traded to the San Jose Sharks in exchange for Brent Burns and Lane Pederson.
 He made his NHL debut on 7 December 2022, in a 6–5 overtime loss to the Vancouver Canucks.
+In June 2023, he re-signed with the Sharks on a one-year contract.